With an estimated 4,000 jobs due to be created by the end this year, the supermarket Aldi has been having a big growth spurt this year.

 Key takeaway from Aldi’s pay rates

-Your pay at Aldi is likely to be over Real Living Wage.
+Your pay at Aldi is will be over the National Living Wage.
 But if you take on more responsibilities, it might not be reflected in your pay rate.

 Do Aldi employees get paid weekly?